 PEER-REVIEWED CONFERENCE PRESENTATIONS

-Beck, J., Fong, C., Taylor, S., and Wong, R. (2014-March).
+Beck, J., Fong, C., Taylor, S., & Wong, R. (2014, March).
 A small step toward implementing diversity and social justice education through a faculty mentoring program.
 Co-author of oral paper presentation delivered by J.Beck, C. Fong, and R. Wong at the Pacific Sociological Association Annual Meeting, Portland, OR.